-Join Malcolm Shore for an in-depth discussion in this video What is Kali?, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video What is Kali?, part of Learning Kali Linux.

 This course will give prospective ethical hackers a short overview of the tools in Kali Linux.
 Cybersecurity expert Malcolm Shore shows how to set up a virtual environment for testing, configure Kali Linux, and install toolsets for information gathering, vulnerability assessment, password and hash cracking, and target exploitation.

 Because businesses are connected, they are also exposed.
 Vulnerability testing helps organizations limit that exposure.
 This course will help you explore the careers, techniques, and tools behind ethical hacking—one of the most competitive and sought-after IT security skills.